christran85-cyber/enterprise-security-operations-lab/docs/phase-13-email-automation.md

 Analysis
 ```

-Using JSON provided a structured method for passing security information between systems and automation scripts.
+Using JSON allowed the Python scripts to consume structured event information rather than relying on manually entered values.

 ---

 # ✅ JSON Validation

-Before processing the security-event dataset, the JSON structure was validated.
+Before processing the dataset, the JSON structure was validated.

-This was important because malformed JSON would prevent Python from correctly parsing the event data.
+This was important because malformed JSON would prevent Python from parsing the security events correctly.

 The validation workflow was: